$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: - experts WITH Pairwise-rewards

-In this section, we design an online prediction policy for a special case of the \texttt{$k$-experts} problem with \texttt{pairwise-reward} function and binary rewards (see Table \ref{k-experts-variants})\footnote{The general case with arbitrary rewards can be handled using a similar FTRL approach as in Section \ref{ftrl}.}.
-Unlike the \texttt{$k$-sets} problem, where the adversary chooses a single item at each round (so that only one component of the reward vector $\bm{r}_t$ is one, the rest are zero), here, the adversary secretly chooses a \emph{pair} of items at each round (so that exactly two components of the reward vector $\bm{r}_t$ are one, the rest are zero).
-If \emph{both} the items chosen by the adversary are included in the predicted $k$-set, the learner receives unit reward; else, it receives zero rewards for that round.
+In this section, we design an online prediction policy for a special case of the \texttt{$k$-experts} problem with the \texttt{pairwise-reward} function and binary rewards (see Table \ref{k-experts-variants})\footnote{The general case with arbitrary rewards can be handled using a similar FTRL approach as in Section \ref{ftrl}.}.
+Recall that, in the \texttt{$k$-sets} problem, the adversary chooses a single item at each round (so that only one component of the reward vector $\bm{r}_t$ is one and the rest are zero).
+On the contrary, in this problem, the adversary secretly selects a \emph{pair} of items at each round (so that exactly two components of the reward vector $\bm{r}_t$ are one and the rest are zero).
+If \emph{both} the items chosen by the adversary are included in the predicted $k$-set, the learner receives a unit reward; else, it receives zero rewards for that round.
 The following hardness result is immediate. \begin{proposition} The offline version of the $k$-\texttt{experts} problem with \texttt{pairwise-rewards} is \textbf{NP-Hard}. \end{proposition}

 \begin{proof} The proof follows from a simple reduction of the \textbf{NP-Hard} \textsf{Densest $k$-subgraph} problem \citep{sotirov2020solving} to the offline optimization problem.
-Consider an arbitrary graph $\mathcal{G}$ on $N$ vertices and $T$ edges denoted by $e_1, e_2, \ldots, e_T$ (arranged in some arbitrary order).
+Consider an arbitrary graph $\mathcal{G}$ on $N$ vertices and $T$ edges denoted by $e_1, e_2, \ldots, e_T$.
 Construct an instance of the \texttt{$k$-experts} problem with \texttt{pairwise-rewards} such that, at round $t$, the adversary chooses the pair of items corresponding to the vertices of the edge $e_t, 1\leq t \leq T.$ Then the problem of finding a subgraph of $k$ vertices such that the number of edges in the induced subgraph is maximum (\emph{i.e.,} the \textsf{Densest $k$-subgraph} of $\mathcal{G}$) reduces to the offline problem of selecting the most rewarding $k$ items to maximize the cumulative reward in the $k$-\texttt{experts} problem with \texttt{pairwise-rewards}. \end{proof}

 In principle, we can use the \texttt{SAGE} framework to obtain the optimal pairwise inclusion probabilities and then sample $k$ items accordingly.
 However, there are two main difficulties with this approach - (1) unlike Eqn.\ \eqref{nec_cond}, there is no known succinct characterization of the feasible set of pairwise inclusion probability vector when $k$ items are chosen from $N$ items without replacement, and (2) given a feasible pairwise inclusion probability vector, it is not known how to efficiently sample $k$ items accordingly.
 The above roadblocks are not surprising given the hardness of the offline problem.
 This prompts us to propose the following approximate policy described in Algorithm \ref{pairwise-algo}.